Home

 • Remove from heat and stir in butter and cheese.

-Your ready to serve with the osso bucco.
+Your ready to serve with the Osso Bucco.

 Don't forget to click on the logo below and subscribe to my